sevcikfi/CodeNotebook/Python/Python.md

 4. `^` instead of `**`
 5. Empty mutable argument defaults instead of `None`
 6. Not using comprehensions (excessive for-loops), list[], dict{:}, set{}, generator()
-7. Unreadible flexing 10X dev code
+7. Unreadable flexing 10X dev code
 8. Equality checking #1: `==` for `isInstance()` (type checking)
 9. Equality checking #2: `==` for `is` identity
 10. Equality checking #3: `!= 0` for `bool()` built-in
-11. Doing stuff maually instead of using libearies such as *numpy, matplotlib, Pandas, Scipy, PyTorch, numpa...*
+11. Doing stuff manually instead of using libraries such as *numpy, matplotlib, Pandas, Scipy, PyTorch, numba...*
 12. Loop #0: Manual for-loops instead of built-in or library function (*numpy* for arrays etc)
 13. Loop #1: `range(len(a))` instead *for each*
-14. Loop #2: `enumarate(a)` to get both index and element
+14. Loop #2: `enumerate(a)` to get both index and element
 15. Loop #3: `zip(a,b)` for two objects, `enumerate(zip(a,b))` if index required
 16. Loop #4: `for k in d.key()` instead of just `for k in d`
 17. Loop #5: `for k, v in d.item()` instead of doing so manually